Ten Awesome Campgrounds for Military Veteran RVers

 9. Hill AFB FamCamp

 Located in Ogden, Utah, Hill AFB FamCamp is near mountains and close to water sports and snow sport activities.
 Enjoy ranges for shooting trap, skeet, sporting clays, and archery.
 The campground has 28 RV sites and six sites for tent camping.

 Desert Eagle RV Park is located just north of Las Vegas at Nellis Air Force Base.
 The park is open year-round for Active Duty, National Guard, Reservists, Retired Military, 0-100% DAV, Purple Heart Recipients, Former POW, Veteran Caregivers, and DoD Civilians.

-They offer several amenities including full hookups, laundry, showers, a playground, picnic area, fitness center, and access to several more facilities.
-The on-site facilities include a game/TV room, pharmacy, movie theater, museum, clinic and hospital, post office, library, golf, and more.
+Amenities include full hookups, laundry, showers, a playground, picnic area, fitness center, and access to several more facilities.
+Enjoy a game/TV room, pharmacy, movie theater, museum, clinic and hospital, post office, library, golf, and more.

 Each branch of the military has a Morale, Welfare and Recreation (MWR) program.
 The program supports military members and their families at home and overseas.
 Many campgrounds require reservations, but some operate on a first-come, first-served basis.
 Some are seasonal and others have year-round access.
 Calling ahead is the best way to know the rules of a particular park.

 Terri and her husband, Todd, are full time RVers and work campers.
 They have been living full time in their RV for nearly three years with their Cavalier King Charles Spaniel, Newton, and their Mini Aussie puppy Remi.
 They are currently wintering in Arizona with plans to continue their travels next summer.
 Writing is Terri’s passion but she also loves hiking, kayaking and anything she can do outside.